East Timor Ermera

 Warning: Last items in stock!

-I’ve had a lot of requests to carry a Timor coffee (Tee-more).
 The hybrid of coffee grown in Timor has some robusta strains in it, and while it doesn't hurt the taste of their coffee, it does give it quite a bit extra caffeine.
 Actually, the quality of Timor beans has been improving year after year, and it's to the point where there are some cool undertones in the various microlots being sold now.
-But Timor is still relatively inexpensive compared to other Indonesians, and it's a solid Indonesian coffee origin -- several people have told me it is their very favorite, and so when I had a chance to get a good price on a fresh nice certified lot, I brought some in.
-It is from Ermera growing region.
-This batch is from a particular village and boasts undertones of raspberry and chocolate.
-Even in dark roasts it has that Indonesian complexity I'm looking for, and it has none of the sour or brightness that I have encountered in Timor lots of previous years.
-It is our current choice for Italian Roast coffee because the beans hold up to super dark roasts and still keep their sweetness and thick body.
+This one is from Ermera growing region.
+This batch is from a particular village called Letefoho and boasts subtle undertones of cherry, caramel, chocolate (similar to a Colombia -- pretty much straight forward coffee, but slight pleasant undertones).
+We sometimes roast Timor coffee extremely dark like an Italian roast, but this one is a fully-washed process bean as opposed to being wet-hulled, and it does NOT hold up well in very dark roasts.

 |3||$0.15||Up to $0.45|